 Adding up all the costs is your responsibility.
 Once you have your total, then you can make a decision if the property price is fair, or if you need to renegotiate the price, or if you should cancel the purchase.

 “Add-On” inspections could save you time and money!

 A typical Home Inspection does not include: Radon tests, Air quality, Mold tests, (WDO) termite inspections, soil or water tests, swimming pool test for leaks and researching to see if the house additions were permitted.
 These are all separate test or inspections and most are outside the scope or licensing of a general home inspector.
 If important to your home buying decision, monies need to be set aside for these inspections prior to closing.

 Here’ a few additional ones….
 Four Point or Wind Mitigation Inspection.
 While some of the inspection items are already incorporated in your typical inspection, a separate state approved form must be attached and provided to your insurance company to receive available premium discounts.
 Adding these inspection reports as an “Add-On” to your home inspection report is very cost effective.
 Be sure to check with your Home Insurance Company first to see if either of these two reports will save you money.

 Look at it this way… a $75 investment now for a Wind Mitigation attachment could save you hundreds of dollars annually off of your insurance premium for five years.
 For most, this is an excellent return on their investment.
 If your property does not qualify for a discount, then worst case is you only spent a very small sum of money but walked away with knowledge of what it might take to bring your property up to today’s standards.

-A Four Point inspection attachment is required by most insurance companies to obtain insurance if your home is over 30 years of age.
+A Four Point inspection attachment is required by most insurance companies to obtain insurance if your home is over 25 to 30 years of age.

 407-765-0276 to discuss your personal needs.